 hands, my death when they live me.

-The author clearly has a dismal view of humanity, as this newborn baby asks for forgiveness already, for those sins which he would commit.
-The author knows that no human being has the power to avoid all sin, and therefore he uses the voice of the newborn to ask for forgiveness of the sins which he would be sure to commit.
+The author clearly has a dismal view of humanity.
+This newborn baby asks for forgiveness already for those sins which he would commit.
+The author knows that no human being has the power to avoid all sin, and therefore, he uses the voice of the newborn to ask for forgiveness of the sins which he would be sure to commit.
 He asks for forgiveness for his words, his thoughts, his treason, and even for murder.
 The author seems to assume that this newborn will inevitably commit all of these crimes.
-Thus, he asks for forgiveness.

 I am not yet born; rehearse me

 In the parts I must play and the cues I must take when

 In this stanza, the speaker asks for guidance from God.
 He knows there will be plenty of people in his life who will fill his mind with ideas and opinions, but he asks God to guide him with His own wisdom to get him through life.
 Though “old men” would try to instruct him, he desires to know the instruction of God Himself.
 Though he might face opposition to nature at times, he asks God to help him know what to do when the “mountains frown[ed] at him”.

 He also asks God for the strength to endure life even when “lovers laugh at” him and when “the beggar refuses [his] gift.
 Then, to guide him when he comes to the day when his own children would curse him.
 The author is clearly aware of all the hardships this newborn child would face.
 Therefore, he gives the child a voice that calls out to God in pleas for guidance and protection.